 Hogwash and Oops, by Arthur Geisert

-, Geisert creates an immersive world populated by animals doing surreal things.
+In Hogwash, Geisert creates an immersive world populated by animals doing surreal things.
 In this case, it’s pigs.
 They leave their village and go down to a valley to wash a huge group of piglets using a makeshift “factory” made up of a series of machines and conveyor belts.
 The machines are hilariously inventive and the piglets submit to all this with good humor.
-Hogwash

-a family of pigs sits down to breakfast in their house on a hill.
+In Oops, a family of pigs sits down to breakfast in their house on a hill.
 They spill some milk, which drips down through the floorboards and sets off a disastrous Rube Goldberg-style chain of events.
-Both books are filled with funny touches and interesting gizmos. , Oops
+Both books are filled with funny touches and interesting gizmos.

-, this series of charming books involves a simple plot: A chicken is kidnapped by a fox who falls in love with her; the rooster who also loves her tries to get her back.
-The Chicken Thief
+Starting with The Chicken Thief, this series of charming books involves a simple plot: A chicken is kidnapped by a fox who falls in love with her; the rooster who also loves her tries to get her back.

 The illustrations are very cartoon-like and packed with lots of zany action involving boats and running around islands and forests.
 Both sides enlist other animal friends to help wage the battle, and the poor rooster spirals through a wide range of emotions.
 These books are pleasantly reminiscent of silent movies and gave my (then) toddler daughter and I an opportunity to discuss concepts like lost love, revenge and jealousy.